 The side by side environmental impact comparison tables were compiled to have one overall comparison of the environmental impacts for the proposed project.
 Where resource impact tables occurred more than once (for example, water quality summary tables occur for both Lake Michigan and inland waterways), the impacts were added together to account for impacts to both resources.
-The side by side comparison of the environmental impacts is included in Table 5-63.
-A side by side comparison of system alternatives (water supply with return flow) is included in Attachment 5-1.
+The side by side comparison of the environmental impacts is included in Table 5-61.
+A side by side comparison of system alternatives (water supply with return flow) is included in Appendix 5-1.

-Once a water supplier and return flow location have been approved and the proposed project progresses into detailed design, the City of Waukesha will continue to work with the regulatory agencies during final design to conduct any necessary field surveys, location refinements, mitigation planning, and to obtain required construction permits.
+Once the proposed project receives regional approval, and the proposed project progresses into detailed design, the City of Waukesha will continue to work with the regulatory agencies during final design to conduct any necessary field surveys, location refinements, mitigation planning, and to obtain required construction permits.